chauhansachin13/SORTING-ALGORITHMS-VISUALIZER/README.md

-# SORTING-VISUALIZER
+# SORTING ALGORITHMS VISUALISER

 ## Overview

-Sorting Visualizer is an interactive tool that visually demonstrates various sorting algorithms, allowing users to see how they work in real time.
+"Sorting Algorithms Visualiser" is an interactive tool that visually demonstrates various sorting algorithms, allowing users to see how they work in real time.
 Features include adjustable speed, pause/resume functionality, and support for multiple sorting techniques.

 ## Features